 Some diseases can be prevented while others cannot.
 However, there are always precautions you can take to try and stay ahead of the curve.
 When it comes to your heart, maintaining a low blood pressure can prevent disease — cutting down on cholesterol can majorly help as well.

 You should also exercise regularly and cut back on sodium and refined sugars.
 Foods that are very fatty can put you at risk, so don’t be shy when it comes to taking an extra plate of fruit and veggies.
 If you don’t smoke, don’t start — it’s not going to positively impact your health or your wallet.
 And for you mental and physical health, keep the stress levels low.

-A coronary heart disease diagnosis doesn’t automatically disqualify you from getting life insurance, but what options are available will depend on your history and current health.
+A coronary heart disease diagnosis doesn’t automatically disqualify you from getting life insurance, but what options are available will depend on your history, current health, your risk for needing angioplasty or your past surgery’s success.
 To get the best deal, compare life insurance providers to find one that fits your needs.

 More guides on Finder